 - where do prospects hesitate before contacting you?

-Without this, teams keep changing tactics but never improve the underlying system.
+Without this, teams keep changing tactics while the underlying system rarely improves.

 A better way to think about marketing right now